We strive to find ways, big and small, to appreciate the value in our differences.

 NATIVE HAWAIIAN OR PACIFIC ISLANDER

-We are working to increase and retain employee diversity by:
+We are working to increase workforce diversity and retention by:

-- Advancing efforts for attracting and retaining diverse students through outreach to Historically Black Colleges and Universities (HBCUs) and Hispanic Serving Institutions (HSIs).
+- Advancing efforts for attracting and retaining diverse students through outreach to Historically Black Colleges and Universities and Hispanic Serving Institutions.

-- Promoting CenterPoint Energy among college campuses to create awareness of our offerings to engineering, finance and technical occupations.
+- Promoting CenterPoint Energy on college campuses to create awareness of our offerings to engineering, finance and technical occupations.
+We offer internships, co-ops and entry-level job opportunities throughout the company.

 Our College Recruiting program partners with a wide array of student organizations at schools throughout our footprint.
 These partnerships provide opportunities for us to engage with a diverse mix of students as they plan their professional careers.
 Some of these organizations include: